ifebtech/azure-iam-automation/docs/documentation.md

 **Challenge:**

-At first, after running az login, the terminal didn't display my subscription info.
+At first, after running `az login`, the terminal didn't display my subscription info.
 I wasn't sure if the login was successful.

 How I Resolved It:

-I ran az account show to confirm my active subscription and ensure I was logged into the correct Azure tenant.
+I ran `az account show` to confirm my active subscription and ensure I was logged into the correct Azure tenant.

 Challenge: